Randolph Murdaugh III: Retirement and private practice

 After retiring from public office, he returned to private practice at his family's law firm.
 In 2019 Randolph III was awarded the Order of the Palmetto, South Carolina's highest civilian recognition, by Governor Henry McMaster.

 Personal life, family, and death

 Randolph III was married to Elizabeth Alexander and had four children including three sons, Randolph IV (called Randy) and Richard Alexander (called Alex; b.
 May 27, 1968), both of whom entered the family firm; and John Marvin.
-Randolph III died of natural causes June 10, 2021 three days after his son Alex murdered his wife, Margaret and his son, Paul.
+Randolph III died of natural causes on June 10, 2021 three days after his son Alex murdered his wife, Margaret and his son, Paul.
 He was buried at Hampton Cemetery.